Plumsail/forms-docs/Public/index.rst

             :titlesonly:

             Organize content with Grids <how-to/grid-advantages>
-            Manipulate tabs, accordions, and wizards with JavaScript <how-to/conditional-containers>
+            Manipulate Tabs, Accordions, and Wizards with JavaScript <how-to/conditional-containers>
             Align fields to the right for Arabic, Hebrew and other languages <how-to/right-left>

       .. toctree::